Hierarchical Message-Passing Graph Neural Networks: Introduction

 \textbf{Contributions}.
-The contribution of this paper is four-fold: \begin{enumerate} \item We propose a novel \textit{Hierarchical Message-passing Graph Neural Networks} framework, which allows nodes to conveniently capture global information and encode hierarchical semantics hidden behind the given graph. \item We present the first implementation of our framework, namely HC-GNN\footnote{Code and data are available at \url{https://github.com/zhiqiangzhongddu/HC-GNN} }, by detecting and utilising hierarchical community structures for message passing. \item Experimental results show that HC-GNN significantly outperforms competing GNN methods on several prediction tasks under transductive, inductive, and few-shot settings. \item Further empirical analysis is conducted to derive insights on the impact of the hierarchical structure and graph sparsity on HC-GNN. \end{enumerate}
+The contribution of this paper is five-fold: \begin{enumerate} \item We propose a novel \textit{Hierarchical Message-passing Graph Neural Networks} framework, which allows nodes to conveniently capture informative long-range interactions and encode multi-grained semantics hidden behind the given graph. \item We present the first implementation of our framework, namely HC-GNN\footnote{Code and data are available at \url{https://github.com/zhiqiangzhongddu/HC-GNN}}, by detecting and utilising hierarchical community structures for message passing. \item Theoretical analysis demonstrate the efficiency and the capacity of HC-GNN in capturing long-range interactions in graphs. \item Experimental results show that HC-GNN significantly outperforms competing GNN methods on several prediction tasks under transductive, inductive, and few-shot settings. \item Further empirical analysis is conducted to derive insights into the impact of the hierarchical structure and graph sparsity on HC-GNN and confirm its flexibility in incorporating different GNN encoders. \end{enumerate}

 The rest of this paper is organised as follows.
-We begin by briefly reviewing related work in Section $2$.
-Then in Section $3$, we introduce the preliminaries of this study.
-In Section $4$, we introduce our proposed framework \textit{Hierarchical Message-passing Graph Neural Networks} and its first implementation HC-GNN.
-Experimental results are shown in Section $5$.
-Finally, we conclude the paper and discuss the future work in Section $6$.
+We begin by briefly reviewing additional related work in Sec.~\ref{sec:related_work}.
+Then in Sec.~\ref{sec:problem_statement}, we introduce the preliminaries of this study and state the research problem.
+In Sec.~\ref{sec:proposed_approach}, we introduce our proposed framework \textit{Hierarchical Message-passing Graph Neural Networks} and its first implementation, HC-GNN.
+Experimental results and empirical analysis are shown in Sec.~\ref{sec:experiments}.
+Finally, we conclude the paper and discuss the future work in Sec.~\ref{sec:conclusion_and_future_work}.

-\section{related work}

-\textbf{Flat message-passing GNNs.} Most of the existing GNN models rely on the flat message-passing mechanism in the topology of the given graph.
-They perform graph convolution, directly aggregate node features from neighbours in the given graph, and stack multiple GNN layers to capture long-range node dependencies.
-For information aggregation, GCN adopts mean pooling~\cite{KW17} and GraphSAGE concatenates nodes' features with mean/max/LSTM pooled neighbouring information~\cite{HYL17}.
-GAT aggregates neighbourhood information based on trainable attention weights~\cite{VCCRLB18}.
-GIN divides GNN layers into two parts, AGGREGATE and COMBINE, and performs optimisation according to the Weisfeiler-Lehman test to maximise the power of GNN under the neighbourhood aggregation framework~\cite{XHLJ19}.
-GraphRNA~\cite{HSLH19} presents graph recurrent networks to capture interactions between far-away nodes, but it cannot be applied to inductive learning settings.
+\section{Related Work}